The start of the controversy about red meat and cancer

 Human blood contains N-Acetylneuraminic acid (Neu5Ac), but nearly every other mammal’s blood has N-glycolylneuraminic acid (Neu5Gc) type sugars.

 Because Neu5Gc and Neu5Ac differ, red-meat derived Neu5Gc ingestion may trigger an immune response, potentiating inflammation and carcinogenesis (137,208).

 Human tumors contain high Neu5Gc levels, and Neu5Gc seems carcinogenic to mice.
 However, we don’t know the dose at which Neu5Gc proves toxic (136,137,222).

 What you can do about it: The only way to mitigate the effects of Neu5Gc is to eat less red meat.

 Potentially carcinogenic environmental pollutants include: heavy metals, polychlorinated dibenzo-p-dioxins and dibenzofurans (PCDD/Fs), dioxin-like polychlorinated biphenyls (PCBs), and other persistent organic contaminants (181).

 The content of these pollutants differs depending on the processing or cooking method of the meat (181).

-In a 2017 review, Domingo and Nadal report that their findings and those of others suggest certain cooking processes can modify (decreasing or increasing) the levels of environmental pollutants in foods, thus in meats as well (181-186).
+In a 2017 review, Domingo and Nadal outline that certain cooking processes modify red meat’s environmental pollutant content (181-186).

 What you can do about it: